ramzibou0735/aerial-autonomy-stack/README.md

 ## TODOs

-- rename offboard_control_loop in AP interfaces
-- rename flag in offboard interfaces
-- use uint8 instead of bool for offboard flag?
+- use uint8 instead of bool for offboard flag? message in ap_interface msgs?

 - Determine how to interactively send rates, attitude, trajectory, velocity, acceleration references for Offboard/Guided modes